 Can’t decide between a refreshing rum drink or a celebratory champagne?
 This classic Airmail cocktail recipe is one that fits the bill.

 The team here at Australian Bartender, it is no secret, are partial to well constructed rum cocktails.
 You’ll often spot us with one hand against the bar and a Daiquiri in the other.
-But the Airmail cocktail is one we should be drinking more often.
+But we like many others are also fond of champagne.

 The Airmail cocktail first appears in 1941 in a book called Here’s How by W.C.
 Whitfield, according to Simon McGoram writing in these pages back in 2012.
 The drink would also appear in David Embury’s 1948 book, The Fine Art of Mixing Drinks, in which he writes that the Airmail is pretty much a Bees Knees with rum, a drink which would also go by the name Honeysuckle.
 But in Embury’s specs there’s no champagne, and that’s a shame.